jrnold/jrnold.me/pages/research.md

 on the expected war result.
 This allows for understanding how events within war influenced the expected war result.
-Assessing the importance of war events on war termination provides another method for researchers to ``open up the black box of war''.
+Assessing the importance of war events on war termination provides another method for researchers to &ldquo;open up the black box of war&rdquo;.
 In this application, initial results suggest that for the Union bonds considered, the average Confederate victory decreased the price by 3.3% Union victory increased it by 1%.